cloudinary/frontend-frameworks/DOCS.README.md

 ## Installation
 To get started, install the npm client package of your choice along with our base package.
-For example, to use Cloudinary in a React environment, the following packages should be installed.
+For example, to use Cloudinary in a React environment, the following packages should be installed:

 ```bash
 npm install @cloudinary/base